 Jack is a strong advocate for harmonising business work and humanitarian work to achieve global progress for the UN Sustainable Development Goals, winning awards such as the World Trade Centers Association ‘Peace through Trade’ World Cup and the Science for Development Award at the BT Young Scientist and Technology Exhibition for his efforts in this field.

 In January 2019, Jack was invited to speak at the MIT & Higher Education Authority’s ‘Future of Work Summit’ in Dublin Castle.
 He spoke to international business and policy leaders about the importance of a youth-focused outlook on tackling global issues such as reducing economic inequalities and becoming environmentally conscious in business activities.

 Jack is passionate about youth activation, and in ensuring that the youth of today are adequately prepared to become the leaders of tomorrow.
 Jack believes that inclusive collaboration across all demographics and regions are vital in ensuring that the world’s most challenging issues are addressed, and actively engages in work relating to youth empowerment, development education, and climate action.

 If you would like to keep up to date with news and information about the UN Youth Delegates work, you can follow at the DFAT and NYCI Twitter and Facebook accounts or on the NYCI website.
 Additionally, those holding youth events in Ireland can contact email@example.com to invite the Irish UN Youth Delegates to attend.

 UN General Assembly

 Every September, world leaders gather in New York to discuss international priorities.
-Read the Minister’s Statement to the UN General Assembly
+Read Ireland’s national statement to the UN General Assembly